-Post game observations?
+Post viagra tablets for men game observations?
 What can I say?
 With a 44-0 win, I guess in one word to sum it up, domination.

 First, I’d like to thank Superboy95 for pointing out that Michigan State did indeed have a shut out win a few years ago.
 The funny thing is, it was against FAU in 2008.
 To post another shutout against Schnellenberger’s FAU Owls again is kind of ironic.